Bioinformatics and Computational Biology

 Faculty with Research Interests

-S. Walcott, Associate Professor, Mathematical Sciences, and BCB Associate Director; Ph.D., Cornell University, 2006.
+S. Walcott, Professor, Mathematical Sciences, and BCB Program Director; Ph.D., Cornell University, 2006.
 Systems biology, molecular modeling, mathematical biology.

-A. Arnold, Assistant Professor, Mathematical Sciences; Ph.D., Case Western University, 2014.
+A. Arnold, Associate Professor, Mathematical Sciences; Ph.D., Case Western University, 2014.
 Mathematical biology, Bayesian inference, parameter estimation in biological systems.

 L. Harrison, Associate Professor, Computer Science; Ph.D., UNC-Charlotte, 2013.
 Information visualization, visual analytics, human-computer interaction.